coloursofnoise/Resources/Commandline-Arguments.md

 --d3d
 --no-d3d
-	Enable/Disable using Direct3D
+	Enable/Disable using Direct3D (only Everest)
 -d3d11
-	Also Enable using Direct3D
+	Enable using Direct3D (Everest and vanilla)

 --language -l
 	Set the language